| | |

 Step 7: Sprinkle fresh coriander leaves over the finished curry for a burst of freshness and color.
 Serve the sugar beans curry hot with steamed rice, soft roti, or garlic naan, perfect for scooping up every last bit of the rich, comforting gravy.

-What to Serve with Sugar Beans Curry
+How to Store Your Sugar Beans Curry

-Sugar Beans Curry
+Durban Sugar Beans Curry

 Print Recipe Pin Recipe